zayyanr/YouTube-AdBlock/README.md

 - Click 'Load unpacked'.
 - Select the YouTube-AdBlock folder.
 <br/>
-Now you shouldn't get anymore ads on YouTube, ignore any errors in the extensions tab.
+Now you shouldn't get anymore ads on YouTube, disable anti-virus or paste background.js into the directory if it says Virus Detected.